apify/apify-docs/docs/proxy/datacenter_proxy/examples.md

 ### [](#requests-with-random-ip-addresses) Requests with random IP addresses

 For each request, a random IP address is chosen from all [available proxy groups](https://my.apify.com/proxy).
-You can also use random IP addresses from proxy groups by specifying the group(s) in the `username` parameter.
+You can use random IP addresses from proxy groups by specifying the group(s) in the `username` parameter.

 A random IP address will be used for each request.